 While every organization's training program may differ, runners should aim to do speed work three days a week, a long run once a week, easy runs two days a week and rest one day a week, according to Hal Higdon's Cross-Country Training Program.
 This combination helps runners boost their speed and aerobic capacity and cut down on injury risk.

-This answer depends on factors like runner's age, fitness and experience level and the specific program a runner is following.
-However, most high school cross-country runners average 35 to 45 miles a week, according to Hal Higdon's Cross-Country Training Program.
+This answer depends on factors like your age, fitness and experience level and the specific program you're following.
+Most high school cross-country runners average 35 to 45 miles a week, according to Hal Higdon's Cross-Country Training Program.
 Collegiate cross-country runners can average 70 to 90 miles per week or more, according to Charleston Southern University's men's cross-country team.
 For individual recommendations, chat with your cross-country coach to see what's right for you.

-The biggest difference is the type of terrain each is run on.
-Cross-country races are typically run on off-road courses while track races are run on a running track.
+The biggest difference is the type of terrain you run on.
+Cross-country races are typically off-road courses, while track races happen on a track.
 Other differences include the lengths of the races, competition structure and scoring.